Eygalières the Alpilles Village You Want to Get to Know

 There is something for everyone:

 Music: During the festival, entertainment starts late morning and runs well into the wee hours.
 If you live in or near the village, it feels like the bands are playing your bedroom.

-Games: The “Fête” is not just for adults there are rides and carnival games for the little kids, and even a riding demonstration with child riders.
+Games: The “Fête” is not just for adults.
+There are rides, carnival games for the little kids, and even a riding demonstration with child riders.

 Food: It wouldn’t be France without some dining opportunities.
 Throughout the program, there are traditional meals such as; sardinade, moules frites, Provencal aioli (recipe here) and soup à l’onion.
 It’s a week that ends with truckloads of empty bottles of pastis, beer and rosé.